egle moccoaro: president

 mariet schiepers: communications director

-Mariet Schiepers is director of the Centre for Language and Education, a multidisciplinary centre of expertise on language, education, and society at KU Leuven.
-Her research focuses on (second) language acquisition, literacy, and technology-mediated language learning, with a particular emphasis on LESLLA learners.
-Mariet has led several innovative research and development projects that bridge academia and practice.
-She coordinated the development of NedBox, a task-based digital platform that helps second language learners practice Dutch through authentic and engaging content, which has reached over a million users.
-Additionally, she co-supervised a project that explored effective blended learning strategies for LESLLA-learners and resulted in practical guidelines for adult educators.
-Mariet also co-developed a multilingual literacy test for asylum seekers, a groundbreaking tool that assesses literacy skills in ten different languages commonly spoken by migrants in Belgium.
+Mariet Schiepers is director of the Centre for Language and Education (KU Leuven).
+Her research focuses on (second) language acquisition, literacy, and technology-mediated language learning.
+Mariet has led several innovative research and development projects that bridge academia and practice, such as the development of NedBox, a task-based digital platform that helps second language learners practice Dutch through authentic tasks.
+Specifically for LESLLA, she researched effective blended learning strategies for literacy learners.
+She also co-developed a multilingual literacy test for asylum seekers, a groundbreaking tool that assesses literacy skills in ten different languages commonly spoken by migrants in Belgium.
 Mariet is dedicated to transforming research into practical solutions that enhance educational opportunities for LESLLA learners.

 jemima rillera kempster: assistant communications director